mrrebelito/noaa-repository-api-query/README.md

 ## Usage

-Download api_query.py and menu.py into a directory.
-Run:
+Download api_query.py and menu.py and place in the same.
+Run the following in shell:

 ```python menu.py ```